sunny/meilisearch-rails/README.md

 #### Custom primary key

-By default, the `primary key` is based on your record's id.
-You can change this behavior specifying the `:primary_key` option.
+By default, the primary key is based on your record’s id.
+You can change this behavior specifying the `primary_key:` option.

 Note that the primary key must have a **unique value**.

 ```ruby
 class Book < ActiveRecord::Base
   include MeiliSearch

   meilisearch primary_key: 'ISBN' do
   end
 end